 When in Doubt, Keep Kratom at Home

 We know that it may not be the most optimal choice in terms of your wellbeing; it could keep you out of potential trouble with the law enforcement officials in foreign countries.
+Make sure to quit kratom or taper off at least a few days prior to your travel.
+This will make it easier for your body to adjust.

 Many countries have very limited or no knowledge about kratom.
 So, they wouldn’t have the procedures or procedures needed to identify that what you’re carrying is kratom rather than something else that may be illegal in that specific country.